 Injury to the nail

 An injury at the base of your fingernail can cause white spots or dots on your nail as it grows.
 However, because of the time it takes for your fingernails to grow, you may not recall the injury.
-Some injuries will not show up for four weeks or more.
+Some injuries won’t show up for four weeks or more.

 Common sources of injuries to nails include: